Spessard Holland: Personal life

 Holland married Mary Agnes Groover (born July 31, 1896) on February 8, 1919, and they were together until his death.
 Together they had four children: Spessard Lindsey Holland Jr. (1921-1989), Mary Groover Holland Lewis (1924-1997), William Benjamin Holland (1926-1974) and Ivanhoe Holland Craney.
 Mary Holland died of a stroke on March 22, 1975, at age 78.
 In 1974, the city of Bartow had dedicated Mary Holland Park in her honor.

 Spessard Holland was also a member of several fraternities during his life: Phi Beta Kappa, Alpha Tau Omega and Phi Delta Phi.
 His son Spessard Lindsey Holland, Jr. was a nonregistered member of Phi Delta Phi.
-He was involved with Freemasonry, being a 33rd degree Shriner.
+He was involved with Freemasonry, being a 33rd degree and a Shriner.
 Holland also was a member of the Sons of the American Revolution, the American Legion, the Veterans of Foreign Wars, Bartow's Kiwanis club and the Elks.
 General James Van Fleet was a personal friend of Holland and supported his candidacy for governor.

 He was described as being a conservationist and enjoyed birdwatching.
 Holland liked hunting and fishing as well.
 He was a fan of baseball and football and played tennis; he enjoyed collecting books on Florida history.
 While teaching in Georgia, he was known to have owned a motorcycle and crashed it many times; once he was flung 60 feet from it and landed scraping much of the skin from his back.

 Holland left office in January 1971.
 He died of a heart attack at his Bartow home only ten months later, on November 6, 1971, at age 79.